eduard-permyakov/permafrost-engine/README.md

 * Saving and restoring of any engine session, including all Python-defined state
 * Multithreaded: simulation and rendering in a 2-stage pipeline
 * Advanced debug visualizations and profiling instrumentatation
+* Lightweight memory accounting for realtime tracking of allocations
 * Fiber system for putting work in lightweight tasks that are scheduled in userspace
 * Fiber-backed Python tasks, allowing cooperative multitasking logic in Python
 * Cross-platform (Linux and Windows)